-The next eclipse will be a total Lunar eclipse on January 21st right after it moves into Aquarius on January 20 at 9am EST & that will occur in Leo..
-The effects of these eclipses last until the next one occurs.
+The next eclipse is a total Lunar eclipse on January 21st right after the Sun moves into Aquarius ( January 20 at 9am EST).
+The effects of an eclipse lasts until the next one occurs.

-- Uranus stations direct tomorrow and will be in that direction from then until February 1st.
+- Uranus stations direct tomorrow and will be so from then until February 1st.

 - Also today, January 5th, Mercury entered the sign of the goat, Capricorn.
 It stays there until January 24 when it wanders into Aquarius.

 - January 7th sees Venus making the move on Sagittarius.

 - It is direct all month.

 - Jupiter is at 13 Sagittarius and is direct all month.

 - Saturn is at 12 Capricorn and also direct.

 - Uranus is retrograde from January 1 until January 6th at 10:30 PM EST.

 - Neptune is in Pisces which is the modern ruler of the sign for the whole month.
 It is also direct at the fourteenth degree.

 - Chiron is also there but at the 29th degree.